affinidi/affinidi-trust-registry-rs/README.md

 docker compose up --build
 ```

-**Note:** The `sample-data` folder is mounted as a volume, so changes to `data.csv` are automatically synchronized with the container.
+**NOTE:** The `sample-data` folder is mounted as a volume to synchronise the changes from data.csv to the container automatically.

+## Development

-## Testing
+### Testing

 This project includes comprehensive unit and integration tests with support for multiple storage backends.

-For detailed testing instructions, see [TESTING](testing/README.md).
+For detailed testing instructions, refer to the [TESTING](testing/README.md) document.

-## Contributing

-Want to contribute?

-Head over to our [CONTRIBUTING](CONTRIBUTING.md) guidelines.

 ### Pre-commit checks

-Please run the formatter and lints before committing to keep the codebase consistent and to catch common issues early.
+Run the formatter and lints before committing to maintain code consistency and catch common issues early.

-Run locally:

 ```bash
 # Format code (modify files)